jkillisch/teachIRT/README.md

 (4) Functions to plot measures of statistical information.
 These functions begin with an inf_plot\_ followed by the model name.

 (5) Functions to simulate responses.
 These functions begin with a sim\_ followed by the model name.
+These functions are available for all unidimensional models.

 The model names are rasch, 2pl, 3pl, pcm, gpcm, grm, and tirt.
-Note, that you cannot fully cross all functions and model names.
-Only combinations that are relevant for our teaching program are available.
-See the demonstration below.

 ## Demonstration